• Home

 Learning Language Arts Through Literature Curriculum Review

 Finding a language arts curriculum is a lot like finding a good bathing suit –getting that perfect fit is really tough!
-Here’s a review to help you “try on” one more curriculum.
+Here’s a review of Learning Language Arts Through Literature to help you “try on” one more curriculum.

 Learning Language Arts Through Literature (LLATL) is a gentle approach to language arts study that works best for homeschoolers who use a living books approach to learning

 [I am basing this review on our use of LLATL Yellow (grade 3).
-Other levels may vary.]
+Other levels may vary.
+You can see a review of the grey Learning Language Arts Through Literature here.]

 1. Four novels are assigned through the year.